SourMesen/Mesen/Docs/content/hdpacks/_index.md

 **Available options**:
 `disableSpriteLimit`: Forces the emulator to disable the sprite limit when the HD pack is loaded.
-`disableContours`: Disables the outline effect around sprites/tiles when using <background>s.
+`disableContours`: Disables the outline effect that appears around sprites/tiles when using the `<background>` feature.

 ### &lt;bgm&gt; tag ###